pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

       ...
     }

-To learn how to further customize or remove the secondary sidebar, please check :ref:`page-toc`.
+To learn how to further customize or remove the secondary sidebar, please check :doc:`page-toc`.

 .. _layout-article-footer: